vitorbritto/image-generator-sqs/README.md

 # Image Generator

-This is a simple image generator, that uses SQS to generate images based on the quantity selected by the user.
+This is an experimental image generator that uses SQS to generate images based on the quantity selected by the user.

 ## Technologies